 CB: Since Hungary is located right in the middle of Europe and has a history of invading and being invaded throughout the centuries, today’s Hungarian kitchen has incorporated flavors and cooking methods from many places.
 Even ingredients that are so essential to Hungarian cooking came from elsewhere.
 The Romans, for example, introduced viticulture.
 Paprika, tomatoes, and potatoes are New World ingredients.
 The Turkish occupation brought corn, cherries, and coffee and introduced Hungarians to the dishes which inspired strudel and lángos.
 Fifteenth-century King Mátyás’ Italian wife brought garlic, onions, and chestnuts.
 The Austro-Hungarian Empire added a French touch since the cuisine of the Habsburg court was French.
 And then Communism happened and there was much harm done to the culture of food in Hungary.
 During the past few years, however, there has been a wonderful burst of energy and creativity in the food scene in Hungary, particularly in Budapest.

 CT: Any favorite restaurants in the city for a special dinner?
-What about a quick lunch or coffee?
+What about a eating in Budapest more generally?

 CB: Lots of them… For a nice dinner I would recommend Café Kör (a good Hungarian bistro), Borkonyha (which has a great wine selection and a modern take on Hungarian cuisine), or Atakám (a new neighborhood favorite of mine).
 For a quick lunch, try an étkezde, which is a type of simple restaurant, generally open only for lunch, which serves home-style dishes for very cheap prices.
 My favorites are Kádár Étkezde and Róma Ételbár.
 Café culture is still going strong in Budapest, so there are plenty of places to grab coffee and dessert.
 The Centrál Kávéház is a beautifully restored traditional coffeehouse with delicious pastries.
 The Művész, located near the Opera, is another favorite.
 And Auguszt Cukrászda (which has three locations) is a must-visit.